SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 **_POS menu_**

-Under Configuration menu in POS the cashier can select the SEQR terminal submenu.
-The submenu is only visible if the cashier has administrative rights in the system.
+The SEQR terminal menu in the POS can be accessed with administrative rights.
+The menu on the POS may look like this:

 Picture?